 I digress.
 Back to the food.
 I think pretty much any dessert could be made 10 times better by adding a cream cheese filling or layer.
-Cupcakes?
+Chocolate cupcakes?
 Check.
-Pie?
+Pecan Pie?
 Check.
 French Toast Casserole?
 Check.
 These pumpkin cream cheese muffins?
 Double check.
 Tender, super tall muffin, with sweetened cream cheese in the middle means there is never a boring bite.
 And of COURSE there’s streusel on top.
 Seriously what is the point of a muffin without streusel?

 How to make Pumpkin Cream Cheese Muffins

 - First start out by mixing up your cream cheese filling.
 Spread it out on some plastic wrap, roll it up, and stick it in the freezer while you make the muffins.
 Cold filling in the middle of baking muffins means the filling stays put in the middle of the muffin!

 2. Next stir up your muffin batter.
 It’s really simple.Mix in those dry ingredients.
 I like to stir the dry ingredients together with the teaspoon I used, doing it right on top of the wet batter.
 Saves an extra bowl for the dry ingredients!

 3. Add about a tablespoon of muffin batter to a muffin liner.
 Top with a section of the chilled cream cheese mixture.

 4. Meanwhile, cut together your streusel using a pastry cutter.

 5. Top with more batter, almost right to the top of the liner.
 Then top with a bit of streusel and pop it in the oven!